 IMPORTANCE: The only known breeding territories of the Helmeted Honeyeater occur within Sedge-rich Eucalyptus camphora Swamp.
 The endangered Lewin’s Rail Rallus pectoralis and the vulnerable Swamp Skink Egernia coventryi have been recorded within Sedge-rich Eucalyptus camphora Swamp.
 Other significant records include a large breeding population of Southern Emu-wren Stipiturus malachurus and breeding records of the uncommon Spotless Crake Porzana tabuensis.
 The conservation of the Sedge-rich Eucalyptus camphora Swamp has the potential to significantly contribute to the conservation of these other species.

 Eastern Mourning Skink (Swamp Skink) Lissolepsis coventryi

 STATUS: Much of its habitat is either fragmented or greatly altered with the swamps being drained and native grasses cleared since non-indigenous settlement of the land.
 The Eastern Mourning Skink (Swamp Skink) Lissolepis coventryi is listed as vulnerable in Victoria under the FFG Act.
-It is one of the many reptile species found in Yellingbo.
+It is one of the many reptile species recorded in Yellingbo Nature Conservation Area.

 It was formerly named Egernia coventryi.
 In 2008 a thorough review of Egernia was undertaken and a subsequent paper published in the Zoological Journal of the Linnean Society.
 It has split that formerly rather large genus into a few new ones, including Lissolepis.
 So since then Lissolepis coventryi (after the late John Coventry) is the current name.